JUI-F leader among three martyred in Chaman blast

 He also directed the authorities concerned to extend the best possible medical facilities to those injured and also prayed for their early recovery.

-JUI-F chief Maulana Fazlur Rehman condemned the bomb blast, saying that he was deeply aggrieved due to the death of his party’s leader.
+JUI-F chief Maulana Fazlur Rehman condemned the bomb blast, saying that he was deeply grieved due to the death of his party’s leader.

 “Maulana Mohammad Haneef was a sincere leader,” said Fazlur Rehman, calling the incident a conspiracy against peace.